-The Agency will award up to twenty percent (20%) of tax credits available after forward commitments and the preservation set-aside to projects proposing rehabilitation of existing housing.
-Adaptive reuse projects and entirely vacant residential buildings will be considered new construction.
+The Agency will award up to twenty percent (20%) of tax credits available after forward commitments and awards described in Section II(A) to projects proposing rehabilitation of existing housing.
+Adaptive reuse projects, entirely vacant residential buildings, and applications proposing to increase the number of residential units on the project site will be considered new construction.
 In the event eligible requests exceed the amount available, the Agency will determine awards based on the evaluation criteria in Section IV(H)(3).